-It was already some time ago when we realized that YAKINDU Statechart Tools need a fundamental overhaul to facilitate the development of further features our users have been asking for.
+It was already some time ago when we realized that YAKINDU Statechart Tools (YAKINDU Statechart Tools is now itemis CREATE) need a fundamental overhaul to facilitate the development of further features our users have been asking for.
 But as every software developer knows, huge refactorings are never easy and need proper precautions to ensure the same quality is delivered afterwards.
 And so we took our time, went down some paths we had to go back again, listened to our users’ feedback and finally found a solution of which we think it will make the usage of state machines much more efficient and enjoyable.

-So here are the highlights of the new major version 4 of YAKINDU Statechart Tools:
+So here are the highlights of the new major version 4 of YAKINDU Statechart Tools (now itemis CREATE):